 Here comes another Wagner product on today’s list – Wagner Spraytech 0529010 Paint Sprayer.

-One selling point to this product is the ease of use.
+One selling point to the best paint sprayer for trim and doors is the ease of use.
 It can be used right outside of the box!
 There are three main parts that require you to do a little hand work assembling, but then that’s it.
 You’re good to go from here!

 Of course, each product has its flaws.
 Even though 0529010 doesn’t have that many, there is one worth mentioning.